Alcibiades-Capital/valorem-website/site/_docs/options-litepaper.md

 algorithm.
-The protocol can interact directly with any pair of non-rebasing, non-fee-on-transfer, [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) tokens to enable the transfer, and settlement of long and short put and call option positions in a permissionless and non-custodial manner.
+The protocol can interact directly with any pair of non-rebasing, non-fee-on-transfer, [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) tokens to enable the transfer and settlement of long and short put and call option positions in a permissionless and non-custodial manner.

 ## Motivation